What Is A Felony DUI In Missouri?

 If this is your second, third or fourth Missouri driving while intoxicated (DWI) charge, you know how important it is to work with an experienced DWI defense lawyer.
 It is even more important if you face a felony DWI charge — your future, freedom and driving privileges are on the line.

 At Richard H. Sindel, Inc., in St. Louis, our DWI defense lawyers bring a level of experience few defense firms can match.
-We have brought successful felony DWI defenses on behalf of individuals in our community for more than three quarters of a century.
-Our defense team includes a former prosecutor, police officer and public defender.
+We have brought successful felony DWI defenses on behalf of individuals in our community for more than three-quarters of a century.
 We know how the police and prosecution handle these cases and will use that knowledge to your advantage.

 Missouri DWI/DUI Laws: Felony DWI